galaxyproject/training-material/topics/proteomics/tutorials/protein-id-oms/tutorial.md

 >           Peak picking will only be performed on MS2 level.
 >
 >   > <comment-title>Local Use of MSConvert</comment-title>
 >   > The vendor libraries used by MSConvert are only licensed for Windows systems and are therefore rarely implemented in Galaxy instances.
 If **msconvert** {% icon tool %} is not available in your Galaxy instance, please install the software on a Windows computer and run the conversion locally.
-You can find a detailed description of the necessary steps [here](https://compomics.com/bioinformatics-for-proteomics/identification/) ("Peak List Generation").
+You can find a [detailed description of the necessary steps on this site](https://compomics.com/bioinformatics-for-proteomics/identification/) ("Peak List Generation").
 Afterwards, upload the resulting mzML file to your Galaxy history.
 >   {: .comment}
 >
 {: .hands_on}